ajda-marjanovic/ajda-marjanovic.github.io/about.md

 permalink: /about/
 ---

-I am a first-year PhD Student in Economics at Luiss Guido Carli University in Rome, Italy.
+I am a second-year PhD Student in Economics at Luiss Guido Carli University in Rome, Italy.

 My main research interests are in the field of financial econometrics, specifically topics related to volatility modelling (long memory processes) and market microstructure issues.